The Clear

 and I could do, so how tough could winning this contest be?

-Personally I wished she would be quiet, but I had to admit I agreed with
+Personally I wished she would be quiet.
+To myself, I had to admit I agreed with

 her.
 It seemed like a slam dunk to me as well.
 Her words